Maria Elizabeth Holland

-Maria Elizabeth Holland (1836 - 1878) was a South African botanical artist and plant collector.
+Maria Elizabeth Holland (24 April 1836 — 15 January 1878) was a Cape Colony botanical artist and plant collector.

 Early life

 She was the eldest of fourteen children and was married to John Holland of Port Elizabeth.
 Her grandfather was Jacob Glen Cuyler.

 Career

 She contributed to volume I (1860) of William Henry Harvey's Thesaurus capensis, and received praise from Harvey for her "well-executed outline drawings".